matt4923/BookAssessment/README.md

     "CascadeBooks": "Server=(localdb)\\mssqllocaldb;Database=CascadeBook;Trusted_Connection=True;"
   }`

-  This can be modified to any server/data source as long as the appropriate credentials are also specified.  **Please do not change the database name**
+  This can be modified to any server/data source as long as the appropriate credentials are also specified and the user has full SQL privledges, (create db, tables, stored procedures, insert data, query tables, etc)

+**Please do not change the database name in the connection string**
 ## Testing
 Ensure project is running in VS and the browser routes to: